Bay of Islands - Island paradise of golden, sandy beaches & charming towns

 Tane Mahutu has stood as a majestic sentinel in the Waipoua Forest for over 1,250 years.
-Occupying a place in the record books as New Zealand’s largest known living kauri tree, we’ll be stopping this morning to marvel at its towering canopy and massive circumference before moving on to have lunch at the Gumdigger’s Café in Matakohe.
+Occupying a place in the record books as New Zealand’s largest known living kauri tree, we’ll be stopping this morning to marvel at its towering canopy and massive circumference before moving on to have morning tea at the Gumdigger’s Café in Matakohe.
 The adjacent kauri timber-lined museum presents a fascinating insight into the area’s incredible pioneering industry.
 Unique to this part of the world and displaying the many shapes, sizes and colours of kauri’s beautiful golden resin, stopping in here is a must.
 From here, we head to the Sculptureum Gallery in Matakana for a scrumptious lunch.
 With three sculpture-filled gardens, six art galleries, and a vineyard, there is something for everyone.
 We’ll be carrying the beauty of this cherished region of New Zealand in our hearts and minds, not to mention our cameras.
 We are overnighting at Ramada Suites in Albany on the North Shore of Auckland.
 After settling into our accommodation, we'll head out to a local restaurant to enjoy a dinner for our final night together.

 DAY EIGHT B